ajv-validator/ajv/README.md

 __Please note__: all asynchronous subschemas that are referenced from the current or other schemas should have `"$async": true` keyword as well, otherwise the schema compilation will fail.

 Validation function for an asynchronous custom format/keyword should return a promise that resolves with `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return custom errors from the keyword function).

-Ajv compiles asynchronous schemas to either [es7 async functions](http://tc39.github.io/ecmascript-asyncawait/) that can optionally be transpiled with [nodent](https://github.com/MatAtBread/nodent) or with [regenerator](https://github.com/facebook/regenerator) or to [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that can be optionally transpiled with regenerator as well.
-You can also supply any other transpiler as a function.
+Ajv compiles asynchronous schemas to [es7 async functions](http://tc39.github.io/ecmascript-asyncawait/) that can optionally be transpiled with [nodent](https://github.com/MatAtBread/nodent).
+Async functions are supported in Node.js 7+ and all modern browsers.
+You can also supply any other transpiler as a function via `processCode` option.
 See [Options](#options).

 The compiled validation function has `$async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both synchronous and asynchronous schemas.

-If you are using generators, the compiled validation function can be either wrapped with [co](https://github.com/tj/co) (default) or returned as generator function, that can be used directly, e.g. in [koa](http://koajs.com/) 1.0. `co` is a small library, it is included in Ajv (both as npm dependency and in the browser bundle).

-Async functions are currently supported in Chrome 55, Firefox 52, Node.js 7 (with --harmony-async-await) and MS Edge 13 (with flag).

-Generator functions are currently supported in Chrome, Firefox and Node.js.

-If you are using Ajv in other browsers or in older versions of Node.js you should use one of available transpiling options.
-All provided async modes use global Promise class.
-If your platform does not have Promise you should use a polyfill that defines it.

 Validation result will be a promise that resolves with validated data or rejects with an exception `Ajv.ValidationError` that contains the array of validation errors in `errors` property.